- What is a Mast cell?

 - Grading System and Prognosis

 If you're a cat owner, you know that cats aren't just pets.
 They are often an essential part of your family, and keeping them healthy is a top priority.

 Like humans, cats can develop conditions like tumors.
 One type of common skin tumor that cats can suffer from is mast cell tumors.
-Diseases due to mast cells commonly affect older cats.
+Diseases due to mast cell tumors commonly affect older cats.
 Learning all you can help you pick up on the symptoms and get your cat the veterinary attention that they need to get treatment.